 Over the next several years, Ali developed a brash personal style, labeling himself “The Greatest” and boldly predicting the outcomes of his fights down to the round in which he would knock out his opponent.
 He became a worldwide celebrity by backing up his boasts in the ring.

-In 1967, Ali received an induction notice from the U.S. Army.
-Ali refused to serve, citing his religious pacifism and his opposition to the war in Vietnam.
+In 1967, Ali received an induction notice from the U.S. Army, but he refused to serve, citing his religious pacifism and his opposition to the war in Vietnam.
 He was sentenced to five years in prison for resisting the draft (though he did not serve any time), fined $10,000, stripped of his boxing title, and barred from boxing.
 While appealing the court ruling, he made many speeches about civil rights and racial inequality.
-In 1970, the U.S. Supreme Court finally voted 8-0 in his favor, and he resumed boxing.
+In 1970, the U.S. Supreme Court voted 8-0 in his favor, and he resumed boxing.

-Though Ali did eventually regain the heavyweight title, his stand had cost him several prime years of his career.
-In the United States, already deeply divided over both race and Vietnam, it made him a lightning rod for both admiration and resentment.
-In Africa, where revolutions were beginning to break the grip of colonialism, it made him a hero to millions, who saw him as a symbol of black pride and principled masculinity.
+Though Ali did eventually regain the heavyweight title, his stand cost him several prime years of his boxing career.
+In a country deeply divided over race and the Vietnam War, Ali became a lightning rod for both admiration and resentment among his fellow Americans.
+In Africa, where revolutions were beginning to break the grip of colonialism, Ali was a hero to millions who saw him as a symbol of black pride and principled masculinity.

 Today, Muhammad Ali is a frequent choice when people pick the most influential sports figure of the 20th century, and he is possibly the best-known person in the world.